Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 ## Permissions

-The search results are filtered based on the permissions associated with the Application.
-An Application requires at least one `read` [permission](https://docs.basistheory.com/#permissions-permission-types) to search for Tokens.
-In order to search the `data` field, the Application’s permissions must allow [unrestricted](https://docs.basistheory.com/#tokens-token-restriction-policies) access to plaintext Token data.
-Searching the `type`, `metadata`, and `created_at` fields only require a `read` permission.
+In order to search Tokens using the API, you must use an Application with at least one `read` [permission](https://docs.basistheory.com/#permissions-permission-types).
+The search results are filtered based on the permissions associated with the Application; you cannot search for tokens you do not have permission to access.
+Searching the `type`, `metadata`, and `created_at` fields does not require any additional permissions; however, in order to search the `data` field, the Application’s permissions must allow [unrestricted](https://docs.basistheory.com/#tokens-token-restriction-policies) access to plaintext Token data.

 ## Query Syntax